 The traffic-and-commuter-saturated High Holborn usually has little to recommend it, being full of gridlocked buses and office workers doing the twice-daily rat run to and from the tube.
 But an grand oasis of opulent charm and fine dining has just arrived and is well worth putting off the journey home for.

-Holborn Dining Room, which opened just a few weeks ago, is located the old Pearl Assurance building, so it has all the high-ceiling’d formal grandeur of a former financial institution complete with marbled pillars.
+Holborn Dining Room, which opened just a few weeks ago, is located in the old Pearl Assurance building, so it has all the high-ceiling’d formal grandeur of a former financial institution complete with marbled pillars.

 In the far corner is the Holborn Delicatessen, open during the day for coffee, pastries and high-end deliciousnesses, while in the restaurant itself is a deli-style counter complete with hanging salamis and people busily slicing away at hunks of cured meat.

 The main restaurant was decked out in a grand Belle Epoque style (at a reported cost of £2 million) with red banquets, white tiled floor and lamps absolutely everywhere.

 Arriving at Holborn Dining Room

 The welcome was charming, rather than formal – I was greeted by head maitre d’ and industry stalwart Jon Spiteri, formerly of Quo Vadis, looking fabulously cheerful in a bright yellow checked suit.
 He whisked away my coat and suggested that a glass of champagne at the bar while I waited for my dining companion to arrive would kick the evening off nicely.